Deformations of algebras in noncommutative geometry: Dglas, the Maurer-Cartan formalism, and proof of formality theorems

 \subsection{Kontsevich's formality and quantization theorems}

-We can now make a precise statement of Kontsevich's formality theorem. \begin{remark} Kontsevich proved this result for $\bR^n$ or smooth $C^\infty$ manifolds; for the general smooth affine setting, when $\bk$ contains $\bR$, one can extract this result from \cite{Kon-dqav}; for more details see \cite{Yek-dqag}, and also, e.g., \cite{VdB-gdqac}.
+We can now make a precise statement of Kontsevich's formality theorem.
+As before, we need $\bk$ to be a characteristic zero field for the remainder of Section \ref{s:dgla}.

+\begin{remark} Kontsevich proved this result for $\bR^n$ or smooth $C^\infty$ manifolds; for the general smooth affine setting, when $\bk$ contains $\bR$, one can extract this result from \cite{Kon-dqav}; for more details see \cite{Yek-dqag}, and also, e.g., \cite{VdB-gdqac}.
 These proofs also yield a sheaf-level version of the statement for the nonaffine algebraic setting.
 For a simpler proof in the affine algebraic setting, which works over arbitrary fields of characteristic zero, see \cite{DTT-hgahcraf}.
-That proof uses operadic machinery. \end{remark} The one parameter version of the theorem is \begin{theorem}\cite{Kform,Kon-dqav,Yek-dqag,DTT-hgahcraf} There is a map
+We remark also that, recently in \cite{Dol-acekfqrrn}, Dolgushev showed that there actually exists a ``correction'' of Kontsevich's formulas which involve only rational weights, which replaces Kontsevich's proof by one that works over $\bQ$. \end{remark} The one parameter version of the theorem is \begin{theorem}\cite{Kform,Kon-dqav,Yek-dqag,DTT-hgahcraf} There is a map

-which induces a bijection modulo continuous automorphisms of $\cO_X[\![\hbar]\!]$ which are the identity modulo $\hbar$, and sends a formal Poisson structure $\pi_\hbar$ to a deformation quantization of the ordinary Poisson structure $\pi \equiv \pi_\hbar \pmod {\hbar}$. \end{theorem} The full strength is the following. \begin{theorem}\cite{Kform,Kon-dqav,Yek-dqag,DTT-hgahcraf} There is a map, functorial in dg commutative pronilpotent augmented rings $R = \bk \oplus R_+$,
+which induces a bijection modulo automorphisms of $\cO(X)[\![\hbar]\!]$ which are the identity modulo $\hbar$, and sends a formal Poisson structure $\hbar \pi_\hbar$ to a deformation quantization of the ordinary Poisson structure $\pi \equiv \pi_\hbar \pmod {\hbar}$. \end{theorem} \begin{remark} By dividing the formal Poisson structure by $\hbar$, we also get a bijection modulo gauge equivalence from \emph{all} formal Poisson structures to formal deformations, now sending $\pi_\hbar$ to a deformation quantization of $\pi$; the way it is stated above generalizes better to the full (multiparameter) version below. \end{remark} We can state the full version of the theorem as follows: \begin{theorem}\cite{Kform,Kon-dqav,Yek-dqag,DTT-hgahcraf} There is a map, functorial in dg commutative complete augmented $\bk$-algebras $R = \bk \oplus R_+$,

-which induces a bijection modulo continuous automorphisms of $\cO_X \hat \otimes_\bk R$.
-Moreover, modulo $R_+^2$, this reduces to the identity on bivectors valued in $R_+/R_+^2$. \end{theorem} Recall here from Definition \ref{d:pronilp} that we call $R = \bk \oplus R_+$ pronilpotent when $R_+$ is pronilpotent.
+which induces a bijection modulo $R$-linear automorphisms of $\cO(X) \hat \otimes_\bk R$ which are the identity modulo $R_+$.
+Moreover, modulo $R_+^2$, this reduces to the identity on bivectors valued in $R_+/R_+^2$. \end{theorem}

-Note that Poisson deformations in $\wedge^2_{\cO_X} T_X \hat \otimes_\bk R_+$ are the same as Poisson deformations of the zero Poisson structure on $X$.
-When we say ``the identity'' in the end of the theorem, we note that, working modulo $R_+^2$, the Jacobi and associativity constraints become trivial.
-In other words, we are saying that a Poisson deformation gets sent to quantization of the obtained infinitesimal Poisson structure.